-This EPD comprises reactive products based on polyurethane (PU) or silane-modified polymer (SMP) with a volatile organic compound (VOC) content ≤1 % (VOC definition according to Decopaint Directive) and a castor oil/-derivatives content ≤10 %.
+This EPD comprises reactive products based on polyurethane (PU) with a volatile organic compound (VOC) content ≤1 % (VOC definition according to Decopaint Directive) and a castor oil/-derivatives content ≥10 %.
 The one- or two-component reactive PU products are manufactured using polyols and isocyanates.
-Reactive products based on SMP polymers are usually manufactured as a one-component system from polyols and alkoxysilane in a preliminary stage.
 The aqueous systems consist of (a) dispersion and are crosslinked by a dispersible isocyanate.
-The products Products based on polyurethane or silane-modified polymer, group 2
+The products fulfil manifold, often specific, functions in the construction, furnishing and repair of buildings.
+The product displaying the highest environmental impacts was used as a representative Products based on polyurethane, group 5